Oromo expansion: Conquests of Mul'eta (1586–1594)

+Sarsa Dengel's response included both military retaliation and settlement policies.
+In the twenty-fifth year of his reign, somewhere around 1588, he marched towards Qwara and destroyed most of the Werentesa, an Oromo tribe that does not seem to have survived as such in subsequent years.
+However, not all the Oromo groups that had made it up to the northern frontier suffered the same fate; those that had advanced into Amhara territory were slowly absorbed into the Christian population of Gojjam and Begemeder, and some other groups withdrew towards Shewa.
+On the other hand, in the territories that he had subjugated in Gojjam and Dembiya, Sarsa Dengel is alleged to have given uncultivated and abandoned lands to Oromo settlers and facilitated their mixing up with the Christian populace, a policy his successors Susenyos and Iyasu I later continued on a larger scale.

 17th century

 Ethiopian Empire

-During the first half of the 17th century, invasions by different Oromo groups were a permanent menace to the Ethiopian Empire.
+During the first half of the 17th century, invasions by different pastoralist Oromo groups were a permanent menace to the Ethiopian Empire.
 About 1617, the Oromos attacked Begemder and Gojjam, which were central regions of the empire.
 Between 1620 and 1660, the Ethiopian emperors had to defend different parts of their territory but could not stop to the waves of advancing Oromo groups.
 The Tulama expanded from Shewa into Amhara and the Wallo and Azebo overran Angot, parts of Amhara and Waj, Begemder, and Tigre.
 In 1642 the eastern Oromo nearly annihilated the Ethiopian army from Tigray.
 Under the reign of emperors Fasiladas and Yohannes II, the Oromo seem to have been virtually unrestrained in their expansion.
 During his visit to Abyssinia in the 1600s, the Yemeni ambassador Al-Haymī remarked that the Oromo were similar to the Mongols.
-Iyasu I the Great (1682-1706) resumed the offensive against the Oromo and recruited battalions of Oromo which pledged their allegiance, whom he settled in conquered areas.
-Tulama and Liban Oromo were settled in northern Gojjam and Begemder and were encouraged to convert to Christianity.
-Some of their authorities were appointed to high offices in the army and in the administration of the provinces.
-In 1684–1685, Oromo groups fought against Emperor Iyasu I in Wollo and Gojjam.
-In 1694, the Gugru-Oromo attacked Gojjam and Begemder.

-Although the military expansion of the Oromo continued, many Oromo groups started to settle in Ethiopian territory and developed into a political power, which was used by the different secular and ecclesiastical groupings.
-By the late 18th century, they were taking an active part in the political formation of the Ethiopian state.
-The process of mutual assimilation between the Oromo newcomers and other inhabitants of the empire was well under way.